Stock market today: Asian shares mostly slip after US markets were closed for a national holiday

 Last week, the Federal Reserve held its benchmark lending rate steady, the first time in 10 straight monthly meetings it hasn't announced an increase.
 The Fed warned it could raise rates as often as two more times this year.

-In energy markets, benchmark U.S. crude lost 99 cents to $70.79 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, declined 4 cents to $76.05 a barrel.
+In energy markets, benchmark U.S. crude lost $1.02 to $70.76 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, declined 26 cents to $75.83 a barrel.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama